-Computer-aided design (CAD) programs revolutionized the building industry.
-Many modern projects are built twice.
-They start life as virtual environment models that work out the bugs and then move forward with reduced-risk structures in the real environment.
+CAD programs revolutionized the building industry by allowing companies to build their projects digitally before actually breaking ground.
+Structures are designed in a virtual environment as 2D drawings and 3D models, allowing teams to work out any bugs and then move forward with reduced-risk structures in the real environment.

 While computerization has increased takeoff accuracy and speed, the human element in quality takeoff examples can’t be replaced.
 Digital takeoffs are still at the mercy of human operators and interpreters just as manual takeoffs are.
 Today, we still rely on two quantity takeoff methods — manual and digital.

 This is the oldest and simplest material takeoff form.
 Manual material takeoffs involve the estimator taking physical plans or blueprints and carefully detailing every material type and quantity specified on the construction drawings.
 This is a time-consuming data management process and prone to human error.
 It’s the estimator’s knowledge of materials, experience in estimating and skill in taking off material quantities that ensures accuracy.
 With manual methods, there’s no substitute for attention to detail.